kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+Upgrade:
+- No changes are required.
+The new field `usePodGrouping` defaults to `false`, so all existing PDBs will continue to function with per-pod logic.
+- To use the feature, users must edit their PDBs to set `usePodGrouping: true`.

+Downgrade:
+- If a PDB was created with `usePodGrouping: true`, this field will be dropped when the API server is downgraded (as it's an unknown field).
+- The PDB will revert to per-pod logic.
+This is a behavior change that could violate the application's intended availability (as shown in the user story).
+- Operators should remove `usePodGrouping` on all PDBs before a downgrade.

 ### Version Skew Strategy

 <!--